SIR-2025/sir-project-group-10/README.md

 This project aims to show some of the dangers of using robots for therapy.
 To do this, there are two parts which each show an opposite extreme of robot personality: very safe and mellow, but unable to meaningfully provide information on deep topics, or excessively harsh and unhinged.
 The message of the final performance is that a good balance between these two extremes must be found before these robots can safely and effectively be deployed as therapists.

+The `performance` folder contains all scripts that we wrote ourselves.
+This includes the setup script `teddy.sh`, the Colab-run notebook which downloads, hosts, and publicly serves an API using ngrok in `serveAPI.ipynb` and finally the main script that handles the performance parts, recursively calls the LLM and dialogflow, and enables robot motion and conversation continuity.

 # Execution
 ### Step 1: Environment